pepperkick/Scripts/README.md

             "id": "",                   // ID of message
-            "ip": "",                   // IP of game server to monitor "port": 0,                  // Port of game server to monitor "type": "tf2"               // Type of game server to monitor }
+            "ip": "",                   // IP of game server to monitor "port": 0,                  // Port of game server to monitor "type": "tf2",              // Type of game server to monitor "offline": "false",         // Is the server currently down?
+            "offlineDescription": "Currently offline!"
+                                        // Shows this description in message if the server is offline }
     ]
 }